Welcome to the website of Trish J MacGregor, Trish MacGregor, and T.J. MacGregor. We're one and the same.

 Yet, when I'm writing, I keep meticulous notes and create an elaborate storyboard.
 I even have a computer file called archived novels, that has most of the novels I've written.
 But my brain refuses to keep it all in sequence.
 I wish I knew how really prolific authors - Nora Roberts, Stephen King, Dean Koontz - seem to keep it all in some tidy mental box.
 Their brains are obviously much larger than mine!

-For a list of non-fiction books that my husband, Rob MacGregor, and I have written, click here.
+For a list of books that my husband, Rob MacGregor, and I have co-authored, please check here.